 If you love the species you may wish to check out the hybrid peony pages that are the immediate decendants of some of the species and are often easier to grow than their wild parents.

 Peony Species are the wild botanical forms of the peony found in nature or some ancient double flowered selections known as far back as the 1500's.
 As our world grows smaller preserving the plants and the genetics of these wild plants becomes more important.
-Species peonies from Hidden Springs Flower Farm are sold as fresh dug field divisions from mature flowering plants or for the first time as hand pollenated 3 year old seedlings several years from blooming.
-For those that do not divide easily we have been seed propagating as many as we can hand pollenate and will be looking at selling plants or seedlings that are 3 years to first bloom plants that are undivided.
+Species peonies from Hidden Springs Flower Farm are sold as fresh dug field divisions from mature flowering plants.
+For those that do not divide easily we have been seed propagating as many as we can hand pollenate and will be looking at selling plants or seedlings that are first bloom plants that are undivided in the future.
 This gives you a better start and all are grown in unprotected fields here in Minnesota's USDA Zone 4.
 Peony species are some of the more demanding and challenging of the types of peonies grown because they tolerate the least amount of crowding and die quickly in soggy wet soil conditions.
 Many come from alpine mountain habitats with rocky soils that provide excellent water drainage and root aeration.
 They are very intolerant of growing in pots which is why you are not finding them offered at the hardware or discount stores.
 Some of them go dormant very early in the season and so need special attention to siting in the garden to avoid overwatering at that time.

 Species Peonies are often noted for their small and often dwarf plant habit like Paeonia veitchii and Paeonia tenuifolia which never need staking.
 The double flowered forms of Paeonia officinalis have a natural habit of producing a plant up to 4 feet wide.